dsccommunity/dsccommunity.org/content/help/_index.en.md

 ## Where to find Help

 DSC being a framework—a basic structure for configuration management—finding answers to your problem might be difficult if you only rely on the official documentation.

-Here's a quick run down of the best source of information we know of.
+Here is a quick run down of the best source of information we know of.

-This is not official or approved documentation (we're not Microsoft), and some may be opinionated.
+This is not official or approved documentation (we're not Microsoft), and so some may be opinionated.

 <hr />